Emeryville, California: Schools

+The East Bay German International School (EBGIS) is a German immersion school operating located in the former Anna Yates school campus since 2017.
+The school was founded in 2007 in Berkeley.
+It reorganized as an independent school in 2018 after being operated by the German International School of Silicon Valley.

-Ex'pression College for Digital Arts is a private, for-profit university located in Emeryville.
+Ex'pression College for Digital Arts was a private, for-profit college located in Emeryville from 1993 until its closure in 2022.

+Government

+The city uses a council–city manager system.
+Emeryville City Council is the main legislative body and the mayor does not hold any formal authority separate from the council.
+The responsibilities of the council include adopting the city budget and setting city policy.
+Every year, one mayor and one vice mayor are chosen from and by the members of the council.

 Economy

 As of July 1, 2019, businesses with 55 or fewer employees working within the geographic boundaries of the city must pay each employee at least $16.30 per hour.
 Large businesses with 56 or more employees must pay the same rate (previously the rate differed based on employee count).
 Many businesses have set up headquarters in the city.
 Companies based in Emeryville include: